-- Register themselves – Before placing a device on the market, manufacturers should register, submit it to the electronic system if they have not already registered.
+- Register themselves – Before placing a device on the market, manufacturers should register, and submit it to the electronic system if they have not already registered.
 In cases where the conformity assessment procedure requires the involvement of a notified body, the information shall be provided to that electronic system before applying to the notified body.

-Unique Device Identification (UDI) system.
+Unique Device Identification (UDI) System

 Unique Device Identification (UDI) number is a set of alphanumeric or numeric characters created through internationally accepted identification and coding standards that would allow distinct identification and traceability of specific devices in the market.
 The UDI is comprised of Device Identifier UDI-DI (specific to a manufacturer and a device) and Production Identifier UDI-PI (specific to the unit of device production and the packaged devices).
 Both Device Identifier (UDI-DI) and a Production Identifier (UDI-PI) elements